 Autoblog

 Autoblog is an easy-to-use plugin that can be set-up very quickly, with no coding required and no complicated instructions.
-Simply copy and paste in the URL of your feed, give the feed a name of your choosing (for admin purposes) and select a blog to post content to.
+Simply copy and paste in the URL of your feed, name your feed (for admin purposes) and select the blog that you want it to post to.

 For more details, go here: